2020 Update: We still stand by these tips on battling burnout — you may want to check out our most recent discussion on early signs of burnout.

 – Start thinking like an entrepreneur.
 One of my favorite suggestions here is to start subscribing to the magazine Inc. — even before I knew what kind of business I wanted to start, I subscribed to the magazine and found myself looking at the world with fresh eyes.
 Even now, I’m always inspired to hear about how someone launched a multi-million dollar company with no more than $3,000, and I love a recurring feature where they take a snapshot of daily life (e.g., the tennis court) and point out all the different businesses involved backstage.
 There are lots of women-centric groups out there if you’re more comfortable with that, too, such as Ladies Who Launch, Savor the Success, or MomInventors.

 6) Whatever you do, at least the very least, fake interest in your current job (as the Men’s Health article also advised).
 Arrive on time.
 Be sociable.
 Look as professional as possible.
 Smile.

 Readers, what have you done when you’re suffering burnout?
-How have you battled burnout?
+What are your top tips on battling burnout?